* Joint offer could be approved by Siemens board on Sunday

 "GE could still win a deal but for that they would have to do what the French government wants, in other words come up with an alliance rather than a buyout," the source close to the matter said.

 But the complex proposal would also turn Alstom into an unwieldy holding company, with myriad stakes in disparate businesses.
 That may ultimately make it difficult for Siemens and Mitsubishi to convince Paris that its deal is a jobs creator.

 When GE Chief Executive Jeff Immelt met with French President Francois Hollande last month, he promised to create 1,000 new engineering and manufacturing jobs within three years, according to sources close to the talks.

-French Economy Minister Arnaud Montebourg reiterated in a newspaper interview on Friday that he favoured an aliiance that preserved Alstom's identity, industrial sites, decision centres and jobs.
+French Economy Minister Arnaud Montebourg reiterated in a newspaper interview on Friday that he favored an aliiance that preserved Alstom's identity, industrial sites, decision centers and jobs.